 Ensure that all lifting slings, hardware, or other equipment has sufficient capacity to carry the weight of the truck.
 Refer to the truck data plate for truck weight.
 If a battery is installed, its weight must be added to the truck weight listed on the data plate.

-- > Switch the truck off and press the emergency stop button. - > Attach lifting equipment to each side of the cross member at position (1). - > Attach lifting equipment to the fork tips to keep the truck approximately horizontal as it is lifted.
+- Switch the truck off and press the emergency stop button. - Attach lifting equipment to the holes (1) in each side of the chassis.